-Outcomes:

-Provide a narrative of your findings as supported by your data analysis.
+Outcomes: Provide a narrative of your findings as supported by your data analysis.
 List and summarize outcome results as indicated below:

-Target: 408 of 480 (85%) of participating children will demonstrate an increase in knowledge and understanding of nutrition.
+Target: 637 of 750 (85%) of youth participants will demonstrate an increase in knowledge and understanding of nutrition and diabetes.

-Actual for the grant year: of

-enter Data Validator.
+Actual for the grant year: of (%) achieved outcome, as evidenced by click here to enter Data Validator.

-Target: 408 of 480 (85%) of participants in attendance will receive nutritional and diabetes education and stress management education.
-Actual for the grant year:
+Target: 637 of 750 (85%) of youth participants will demonstrate an increase in knowledge and understanding of stress management.
+Actual for the grant year: of (%) achieved outcome, as evidenced by click here to